THE ALABAMA EQUITY DIVIDE (AED) LAB: ENVIRONMENT, INEQUALITY, AND RURAL OUTCOMES

 Our Research Output

-Rushing, K.J., Pendola, A. (Under Review).
+Rushing, K.J., Pendola, A. (In Press).
 Outlier Leadership in Alabama: Resource Challenged Schools and Principal Practices.
+Journal of Educational Administration

 Conference Presentations